-“Breezy,” he returned with a laugh and I realised he meant the open-backed gowns.
+“Breezy,” he returned with a laugh.
+I realised he meant the open-backed gowns.

 “Well, you have to be comfortable,”

-“I…erm…didn’t change myself,” he blushed and his face went bright red.
-I looked over at Mac and she was looking away, trying to look innocent.
+“I…erm…didn’t change myself,” he blushed making his face go bright red.
+I looked over at Mac to find she was looking away, trying to look innocent.

 “Was it a nice view?”
-I asked cheekily and got a glare from Mac; while Nate flushed even brighter red if that was possible.
+I asked cheekily getting a glare from Mac; while Nate flushed even brighter red if that was possible.